, , , ,

 • Endex: Currently an Excel-addin, this Excel-native AI agent seeks to offer in-sheet modeling, sourcing, and audited outputs.
 (Link)

-• Shortcut AI: Web-based (i.e. NOT Excel native) AI agent that helps automate spreadsheet tasks, including data cleaning, model building, and chart creation.
+• Shortcut AI: Web-based and available directly live in Excel via a plugin, AI agent that helps automate spreadsheet tasks, including data cleaning, model building, and chart creation.
 (Link)

 Tools for Writing, Document Creation, and Editing